Sergey Kamenev: Later life

 After the Civil War, Kamenev continued to work to strengthen the Red Army.
 In his military-scientific works and lectures he rethought the experience of the First World War and the Civil War.
 Participated in the development of new regulations for the Red Army, after the elimination of the post of commander in chief in March 1924, he served as inspector of the Red Army, Chief of Staff of the Red Army, Deputy Commissar for Military and Naval Affairs and Chairman of the Frunze Military Academy.
-From 1934–36 he was Head of the Air Defense Directorate of the Red Army.
+From 1934 to 1936 he was Head of the Air Defense Directorate of the Red Army.
 In this last position, Kamenev made a significant contribution to improving the country's defense capability, with his air defense troops being re-equipped with new equipment.
 Kamenev was one of the founders of the famous Osoaviakhim (the Society for the Promotion of Defense, Aviation and Chemical Construction – the Soviet voluntary public organization engaged in supporting the army and the military industry), and contributed to the organization of the development of the Arctic as chairman of the government's Arctic Commission.
 Consisted as the chairman of the commission on large flights, organized by Osoaviakhim.
 The last military rank of Kamenev in the Imperial Army was the rank of colonel, in the Red Army – Komandarm 1st rank (General of the Army).

-Kamenev joined the Party only in 1930 and, in general, his fate in the Soviet era was successful, unlike dozens of his colleagues.
+Kamenev joined the Communist Party of the Soviet Union only in 1930 and, in general, his fate in the Soviet era was successful, unlike dozens of his colleagues.
 Kamenev died as a result of a heart attack before he himself could fall victim to the Great Purge and he did not go through the slander, humiliation and betrayal that so many of his comrades did.
 Kamenev's ashes were buried in the Kremlin Wall Necropolis.
 Nevertheless, posthumously – from 1937 until Joseph Stalin's death – Kamenev was counted among the "enemies of the people", and his name and works for several decades turned out to be forgotten.
 Subsequently, the name of Kamenev was rehabilitated.